vpatelsj/betterHandwriting/README.md

 This project provides a working solution to generate handwriting practice worksheets from WorksheetWorks.com using automated browser interaction.

-## ✅ Problem Solved

-The original issue was that simple `curl` commands don't work with WorksheetWorks.com because:
-- The website uses JavaScript/Angular for form handling
-- It requires proper browser interaction to generate PDFs
-- Simple HTTP requests return HTML instead of PDF files

-## 🎯 Working Solution

-We created an automated browser solution using **Selenium + Chrome** that:
-- ✅ Properly fills out the form fields
-- ✅ Handles JavaScript interactions
-- ✅ Downloads valid PDF files
-- ✅ Works with custom text input

 ## 📋 Files Overview

 | File | Description |